 My documentary is based on girls’ body image in today’s society and how teenage girls are influenced to think a certain way.
 This is a big influential ‘trend’ in society today, that pressures young girls to look a particular way through the use of media.
-I will be interviewing someone who has been affected by the portrayal of certain body images, going to extremes to achieve this ‘perfect’ body that everyone supposedly wants.
-As well as a males point of view on this topic in society.
+I will be interviewing someone who is affected by body image expectations.
 I would like to interview someone of the older generation and get a depth understanding of their thoughts as they have seen the development and change over the years of the portrayal of body image in the media.
 The last perspective I am planning to interview is someone with a professional background, e.g. counselor or someone who is in the health industry.
 The documentary will also include aspects that have contributed to this issue and the background and evolution of body image throughout the years.
 I have chosen this idea as I think it is a strong issue within society today, I know many people who have been affected by it, including myself.
 Therefore it is something that I am interested in and would like to investigate further.

 The purpose of the documentary:

 To raise awareness to show just how serious this issue has got and how many people it affects.
 I want to show viewers the different types of views people hold and their reasons behind it.
 I want to express the importance of this issue to society, especially teenage girls, by exploring the topic in depth, by providing perspectives, background research and how this ideal image has changed over the years.
 Most of all I would like to show how the media’s portrayal of body image has affected young girls.
 However because this topic affects so many different people, it will also have an impact on the older generation, especially parents as they can see just how serious this issue is.
 As the purpose is to raise awareness, it could influence and encourage teachers, students etc to make a change and take action to do something about body image, especially in schools.

 Ideas and messages I will be exploring in my documentary: